How To Transfer a Car Title in Wisconsin

 4. Verify the Primary Owner

-The second phase of your online title transfer in Wisconsin will require you to verify the vehicle's primary owner.
+Verify the vehicle's primary owner.
 All online service applicants must be up to 18 years old, as no co-owner below 18 years is permitted to use the service.

 Applications for car owners below 18 should be mailed in via the DMV mail address: